-- (66) Collection of bodies must be coordinated between the UNE-contracted Funeral Director, the Head of School or his/her delegate and the designated Anatomy Facility Office staff member.
-Collection must be scheduled to ensure the Head of School (or his/her delegate) and a designated member of the Anatomy staff are present at the time of collection. - (67) At the of collection of a body, the Head of School (or delegate) and the designated member of the Anatomy staff, will provide the Funeral Director with: - a. all documentation relating to the burial/cremation of the body; and - b. any additional documentation relevant to the wishes of the deceased. - (68) Immediately following collection of the body.
-The Head of School (or delegate), the designated member of the Anatomy staff and the UNE-contracted Funeral Director will: - a. update the Anatomy Register; - b.
-Update the Retained Body Part Register ensuring that details of donor whose remains were released for cremation/burial are clearly documented; and - c. ensure all updates are securely recorded and filed within the University's corporate records management system (TRIM).
+- (66) The UNE designated Anatomy Facility Office staff member will then commence arrangements for the disposal of the body.
+Such disposal is to be conducted in accordance with the Anatomy Act, 1977 and associated legislation and, so far as possible, is to comply with the wishes of the deceased. - (67) With respect to cremation, at the time of release from the UNE Anatomy Facility the designated Anatomy Facility staff member(s) must provide the Funeral Director with: - a.
+Certificate of Registration of Death; and - b.
+Medical Certificate of Cause of Death; and - c.
+Cremation Risk Advice; and - d.
+Application for Permission for Cremation; and - e.
+Medical Referee's Cremation Permit - (68) With respect to burial, the UNE Anatomy Body Donor Program no longer offers the option to release body donors to bury. - (69) At least one month prior to the arranged disposal date the Head of School or their delegate must instruct the designated Anatomy Facility Office staff member to confirm each body donor's wishes as to whether: - a.
+The donor requested that their designated senior available next of kin, or executor, be notified, or not notified, of the pending cremation in Armidale. - b.
+The donor requested that disposal of their ashes be: - i.
+Returned to senior next of kin; or, - ii.
+Returned to executor; or, - iii.
+Scattered in the crematorium's memorial garden in Armidale. - c.
+Collection of Bodies for Disposal - i.
+Collection of bodies must be coordinated between the UNE-contracted Funeral Director, the Head of School or their delegate and the designated Anatomy Facility Office staff member.
+Collection must be scheduled to ensure the Head of School (or their delegate) and a designated member of the Anatomy staff are present at the time of collection. - ii.
+At the time of collection of a body, the Head of School (or their delegate) and the designated member of the Anatomy staff, will provide the Funeral Director with: - All documentation relating to the cremation of the body; and - Any additional documentation relevant to the wishes of the deceased. - d.
+Immediately following collection of the body.
+The Head of School (or their delegate), the designated member of the Anatomy staff and the UNE-contracted Funeral Director will: - i.
+Update the Anatomy Register, - ii.
+Update the Retained Body Part Register ensuring that details of donor whose remains were released for cremation are clearly documented. - iii.
+Ensure all updates are securely recorded and filed within the University's corporate records management system (TRIM).

-Section 4 - Definitions
+Section 3 - Definitions